-Analyses were performed on all children with major congenital anomalies.
-We also analysed specific groups of congenital anomalies, where surgery was relevant, with a livebirth prevalence above 1 per 10,000 births.
-The meta-analyses of specific congenital anomalies included children with isolated major anomalies, which meant that children with associated major anomalies in other organ systems and/or a diagnosis of a genetic condition were excluded.
-Specific subgroups of congenital heart defects (CHD) will be published separately due to the large amount of data.

-The types of surgeries followed the coding systems used in the national health record systems.
-Italy and Spain used the International Classification of Diseases - Ninth Revision - Clinical Modification for the study period, Wales and England used the Fourth Revision of the Office for Population Censuses and Surveys Classification of Interventions and Procedures.
+(Italy), Thames Valley (England), Wessex (England) and the East Midlands and South Yorkshire (England).
+The hospital databases in the Valencian Region (Spain) and Emilia Romagna (Italy) covered the Analyses were performed on all children with major congenital anomalies.
+We also analysed specific groups of congenital anomalies, where surgery was relevant, with a livebirth prevalence above 2.1 Statistics 1 per 10 000 births.
+The meta-analyses of specific congenital anomalies included children with isolated major anomalies, which meant Only two groups were included in the meta-analysis, under 1 year that children with associated major anomalies in other organ systems and/or a diagnosis of a genetic condition were excluded.12 Specific subgroups of congenital heart defects (CHD) will be published sepa-The types of surgeries followed the coding systems used in the national health record systems.
+Italy and Spain used the International Classification of Diseases-Ninth Revision-Clinical Modification for the study period, Wales and England used the Fourth Revision of the Office for Population Censuses and Surveys Classification of Interventions and Procedures.
 Finland and Denmark used national adaptations of the Nordic Medico-Statistical Committee Classification of Surgical Procedures.
 As these systems included codes for examinations and procedures such as ultrasound scans and lumbar punctures, a set of rules to determine which codes denoted surgery was developed (Table S1).
 The six European countries provided lists of how frequently different kinds of surgery were carried out and the procedure codes used in their hospital databases.
 These were independently reviewed by three paediatricians (AR, MD, EG) from two European countries and a consensus was reached on which codes denoted surgical procedures (Table S2).
 The coding system in Finland had local adaptations that included more than 9000 codes.
-Therefore, we decided to review the three-digit codes and compare those with the results from Denmark.
-There was an 88% agreement between the Finnish and Danish codes.
+Therefore, we decided to review the three-digit codes and compare those